Professional Tree Surgeons in GILLINGHAM, Kent.

-Once we arrive we will walk though with you what you require, we will offer advice if it's required.
-The price we give you on the day will be the price you pay on completion of the project if you wish to use Valley Garden Care.
+Once we arrive we will walk through with you about what you require, we will offer advice if it's required.
+The price we give you will be the price you pay on completion of the project, NO HIDDEN extras.

-We do not have set prices for our work, no half day or full day rates, we price every project as we see it and take everything about the project, access and premises into consideration with our quote.
+We do not have set prices for our work, we price every project as we see it and take everything about the project, access and premises into consideration with our quote.

 If the project turns out to be bigger than we quoted for, that's our problem and we will never ask you for more money to complete a job and we guarantee the work will be finished.

 ME1, ME2, ME3, ME4, ME5, ME6, ME7, ME8, ME9, ME10, ME14, ME15, ME16, ME19 AND ME20

 If a Tree has a TPO ( Tree Preservation Order ), This means the Tree is protected, The Order can cover anything from a single tree to woodlands.
 Normally, unless a Woodland TPO is proposed, only trees over 3.5m in height are considered for a TPO.
 Hedges, bushes and shrubs will not be protected.
 When a Tree has a TPO it will require Permission from the Local Planning Authority before any work can be carried out, in such circumstances it can take up to seven weeks to get an answer from the Council.
 You can read more about this on the Gov.uk website.

 DO NOT have tree work started until you get confirmation back from the council, large fines can occur.